kennyhei/rhf-wizard/README.md

 React multistep wizard library with React Hook Form integration.

 This library let's you build multistep form wizards using React Hook Form.
 How this works is that steps are internally wrapped inside form element which has a submit handler provided by `react-hook-form`.
-You can configure validation, validation strategy and initial values for each step and make use of RHF's helpful hooks and components like `useFormContext`, `<ErrorMessage />` and such in your step components.
+You can configure validation, validation strategy and initial values for each step and connect to RHF with `useFormContext` in your step components.
 Form submission is handled by the wizard automatically but that is customizable to some extent as well.

 Library basically consists of [`Wizard`](#wizard) component that requires a list of [step configuration](#step-object) objects.
 Wizard itself collects inputted form values from each step.
 Collected values can be accessed using [`useWizard`](#usewizard) hook.